StandardCyborg/nurbs/README.md

 ### Basis functions

 A spline does not pass through its control points.
-If you want to do more advanced analysis, you may evaluate the basis functions directly.
+If you want to do more advanced analysis such as constructing a spline that passes through a set of points, you may evaluate the basis functions directly.
 To determine the contribution at `(u, v) = [1.3, 2.4]` of the very first point, indexed by `points[0][0]`:

 ```javascript
 var basis = curve.basisEvaluator();